 • Social Withdrawal: Autistic burnout can lead to social withdrawal, as individuals may feel overwhelmed by social interactions and struggle to maintain relationships.
 The energy required to engage with others can become too much, leading to isolation and loneliness.

-• Loss of Autistic Identity: Autistic burnout can cause individuals to feel disconnected from their autistic identity, leading to feelings of confusion, shame, and self-doubt.
-This disconnection can make it difficult to embrace and celebrate one’s unique traits and strengths.
+• Loss of Autistic Identity: Autistic burnout can cause individuals to feel disconnected from their identity, leading to feelings of confusion, shame, and self-doubt.
+This disconnection can make embracing and celebrating one’s unique traits and strengths difficult.

 • Increased Risk of Suicidality: Autistic burnout can increase the risk of suicidal thoughts and behaviors, particularly if left unaddressed and unsupported.
 The combination of chronic stress, emotional pain, and a lack of understanding from others can create a sense of hopelessness.